 Frequently asked questions

-What is the impact of maternity leave on my student visa?
+What is the impact of parental leave on my student visa?

 How will maternity leave affect my funding?

-If you need to repeat a term or terms due to your health or personal circumstances related to your pregnancy, the Joint Panel on Remission of Fees can consider a request for remission of any additional year’s University fees which will be considered by the Fees Panel on a case-by-case basis.
+If you need to repeat a term or terms due to your health or personal circumstances related to your pregnancy, the Joint Panel on Remission of Fees can consider a request for remission of fees for the repeated term(s).
+All requests are considered on a case-by-case basis.
 You should contact your funding body for advice about funding matters during maternity leave, including the potential for additional loans.

 Graduate students should obtain approval from their funding body for any period of leave.
 Where permission has been granted you will be charged fees at the part-time rate.
 This is particularly relevant in the case of one-year master’s courses, where fee liability extends for six terms.

 The University provides a limited period of funded maternity leave for holders of some scholarships funded by the University; currently this provision is available to all holders of Clarendon Awards and you can contact your funding provider for more information.

 What will happen if I am on a one year taught graduate course and wish to take maternity leave?